moveit/moveit.ros.org/_posts/2021-03-23-world-moveit-day-2021-lighting-talks.md

 - MoveIt
 ---

 The 6th annual 2021 World MoveIt Day saw 90 MoveIt contributors from around the world come together to work on the open-source MoveIt project.
-With over 5000 lines of code written, 115 pull requests reviewed,, and 4 virtual meetups taking place on 3 continents.
+Over 5000 lines of code were written, 115 pull requests reviewed, and 4 virtual meetups took place on 3 continents.

-Part of the event was a “lightning talk” submission.
+Part of the event was the “Lightning Talk” submission.
 Where contributors submit a 120 second or less talk on a topic of their choice.
-Ideas range from what to work on to what the contributor has solved.
+Ideas ranged from what to work on to what the contributor has solved.
 Here are the 2021 submissions as hosted on Youtube.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0uXkHMpu_L8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>